acostauribe/TANGL/README.md

 6. Identification of Identitical by Descent (IBD) segments using Hap-IBD

 ________

-Our dataset comprised both *related* and *unrelated* individuals.
-Having related individuals in the same dataset improves *Phasing* and *IBD* detection.
+The TANGL dataset comprised both *related* and *unrelated* individuals.
+Having related individuals in the same dataset improves **Phasing** and **IBD** detection.\
-However, certain analyses such as PCA or ADMIXTURE need to be performed in Unrelated individuals.
+However, certain analyses such as PCA or ADMIXTURE need to be performed in unrelated individuals.
 If you know your dataset contains related individuals, I recommend doing some additional quality control steps using PLINK 1.9 [http://www.cog-genomics.org/plink2]().

-First, edit your <file>.fam to reflect the Paternal and Maternal ID for each sample, and give each known family, the same Family ID (first column of <file>.fam).
+First, edit your file.fam to reflect the Paternal and Maternal ID for each sample, and give each known family, the same Family ID (first column of file.fam).
 If the father or the mother is in the dataset, their Sample ID needs to match the Father or Mother ID of their offspring.
 Once your <file>.fam reflects known relationships, check your file for "mendel errors"

 Set mendel errors to missing, (this will be useful for the phasing steps as well)
 ```